 Approved Document E (ADE) deals primarily with the sound insulation properties of residential developments.
 In 2013 the latest version of this document came into force and therefore, residential properties developed after this date must comply with this latest version.

-The Approved Document E can be purchased here.
+The Approved Document E can be purchased using the link below:

 Registering with Robust Details Ltd can help achieve compliance with the Approved Document E 2013.
 Robust Details Ltd provide separating wall and floor constructions.